pensjonatus/flash-fiction/blog/life-during-wartime.md

 ---
-title: 'Life During Wartime'
+title: Life During Wartime
 date: '2014-02-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She had had an okay day at work.
 Got a little tired but not too bad, had some